 Once Ladbroke Hall was up and running he was moved to the export division.
 My mother kept albums recording events from this time with many photographs, invitations, copies of speeches, travel documents.
 The Middle East was the key market and he went on a UK Trade Mission in 1953.
 One name that keeps appearing is Emile Bustani .

-I am writing a third book to sit alongside my books War on Wheels and Ordnance, looking at some of the key people who served the RAOC in both World Wars.
+I have written a third book to sit alongside my books War on Wheels and Ordnance, looking at some of the key people who served the RAOC in both World Wars.
+It is titled Dunkirk to Day and is to be published by Pen & Sword in April 2021